Risk factors for cardiovascular disease

 Stroke occurs when the blood supply to the brain is suddenly cut off.
 Blood contains oxygen and important nutrients for proper functioning.
 If brain cells do not get enough of this supply, they die.

-Diabetes is a serious condition in which the body cannot maintain healthy blood glucose levels.
-People living with type 2 diabetes are over twice as likely to develop cardiovascular disease.
+Diabetes is a condition in which the body cannot maintain healthy blood glucose levels.
+Up to 14 per cent of pregnant women in Australia develop gestational diabetes during their pregnancy, while people living with type 2 diabetes are over twice as likely to develop cardiovascular disease.